CenterForOpenScience/SHARE/whitepapers/ingest/Regulator.md

   * Decisions based on information across multiple nodes
   * Can modify any part of the graph in any way
     * Added nodes will be run through a Node Phase separately
-    * If the graph is modified, repeat the Graph Phase until no changes
 * Validation Phase
   * Static list of regulator steps that run on the entire graph
   * Cannot modify the graph